Resume for Carpenter

 6. Certifications and Training

-If you’ve attended specific training courses or have obtained any certifications that directly relate to carpentry, you should list them at the bottom of this list.
-This will show your commitment toward professional growth and continuing education in the field.
+If you’ve completed specific training courses or have obtained any certifications that directly relate to carpentry, list the details within this category.
+This will show your commitment to professional growth and continuing education in the field.

 Example: